Documentation

 # Upload to your custom bucket

-result = await client.upload(
+result = await client.files.upload_batch(

 "photo.jpg",

-storage_target="custom" # Use your configured S3 bucket
+storage_target="custom" # Use your configured bucket

 )